ITensor/website/docs/book/itensor_basics.md

     T.set(i(2),j(1),k(3),4.56);

-This element now has the value 4.56.
+This sets the i=2,j=1,k=3 element of the tensor to the value 4.56.

 In a more conventional tensor interface, the above operation would look like